sheenamt/msings/README.rst

   msi_intervals = /path/to/CUSTOM_MSI_INTERVALS

 6. Run analysis to generate a baseline file from MSI negative specimens.
-Edit the settings.conf file to point to the absolute path of the MSI negative specimen BAMS and provide a name for the desired output folder:
+Edit the data.conf file to point to the absolute path of the MSI negative specimen BAMS and provide a name for the desired output folder:
+  [specimen_data]

+   A01 = /path/to/sample1.final.bam

+   A02 = /path/to/sample2.final.bam

   #output folder name